Estimated reading time: 4 minutes

 Try not to eat too close to bedtime; our bodies are designed to best digest when we are upright.
 Don’t eat for at least 2 hours before bed, as this can cause acid reflux, heartburn, and other problems.
 However, we don’t suggest you go to bed on an empty stomach either, as this too could keep you awake.
 If you are really hungry, try eating some fruit, or sugar-free cereal, as these foods aren’t too heavy on your stomach and will digest easily.

 We hope you have found these tips useful as we know how much a good night’s sleep benefits our mind, body, and soul.
 It is an essential component in keeping healthy and feeling good in ourselves.
-So tonight take that relaxing bath, swap the television for that book you’ve been looking at and grab a nice herbal tea.
+So tonight take that relaxing bath, swap the television for that book you’ve been looking at and grab a lovely herbal tea.
 You will feel the benefits as you drift off into a relaxing and refreshing night’s sleep.

 And if you are still struggling to get that good night’s sleep.
 Why not try our ‘Fall Asleep’ roll-on essential oil blend?
-We love to try new ideas, so don’t forget to share any of your own natural sleep remedies with us on our facebook page.
-For more wellness tips and information check out the wellbeing section of our blog.
-Also for more lifestyle tips take a look at the lifestyle section.
+We love to try new ideas, so don’t forget to share any of your natural sleep remedies with us on our Facebook page.
+For more lifestyle and wellness tips and information, take a look at our blog.